VAT Regulations

 These articles ensure that VAT is charged in the country where the event is physically held, regardless of where the business customer is established.

-Can the VAT be claimed back and by whom?
+Can VAT be claimed back and by whom?

 EU VAT Refund Directive (2008/9/EC): Companies established in an EU member state can reclaim VAT paid in another EU member state under the EU VAT Refund Directive.
 The refund application must be submitted electronically through the tax authorities in the company’s home country.